Spatial moment dynamics and biomass density equations provide complementary, yet limited, descriptions of pattern formation in individual-based simulations: Model formulation and analytical approximations

-To keep our analysis as simple as possible, we consider a simple logistic-like birth-death dynamics in continuous time \cite{law2003}.
+To keep our analysis as simple as possible, we consider a birth-death dynamics in continuous time \cite{Bolker1999,law2003}.
 The $i$-th individual, located at $\mathbf{x}_i$, reproduces and disperses a new organism at location ${\mathbf{x}}$ at a rate

-where $\phi_{\mathrm{D}}({\mathbf{x}}-{\mathbf{x}}_i)$ is a dispersal kernel that defines the probability that individuals born at location ${\mathbf{x}}_i$ establish at location ${\mathbf{x}}$.
+where $\phi_{\mathrm{D}}({\mathbf{x}}-{\mathbf{x}}_i)$ is a dispersal kernel that defines the probability density that an offspring establishes at ${\mathbf{x}}$, given the parent is at location ${\mathbf{x}_i}$.
 Because it acts as a probability density function, $\phi_\mathrm{D}$ must be normalized to unity.
 Several empirical studies have measured these dispersal kernels across species and investigated their importance in shaping ecological dynamics \cite{Rogers2019,Bullock2017}.
 Here, we follow a more common choice in the modeling literature and assume this kernel to be a Normal distribution centered at ${\mathbf{x}}_i$ and with variance $s$ \cite{Bolker1999, Surendran2020}.
 Conversely, each organism in a given spatial distribution $p$ dies at a rate

-where the first term on the right side corresponds to baseline mortality, and the second term accounts for density-dependent effects due to intraspecific competition. $\phi_{\mathrm{C}}$ is the competition kernel that weighs the influence of an organism at ${\mathbf{x}}_j$ on the focal individual at ${\mathbf{x}}_i$.
-The shape of the competition kernel is a key ingredient in determining the type of spatial patterns that can form \cite{Lopez2004,Silvano2024}.
-In the simulations, we will use a Gaussian with mean zero and standard deviation $r_c$ and a top-hat competition kernel of the form
+where $d$ is the baseline mortality rate, and the second term accounts for density-dependent effects due to intraspecific competition. $\phi_{\mathrm{C}}$ is the competition kernel that weighs the influence of an organism at ${\mathbf{x}}_j$ on the focal individual at ${\mathbf{x}}_i$ \cite{A_Surendran_2020}.
+The competition kernel models the increased mortality an individual might experience as it competes with neighbors for shared limited resources.
+The shape of the competition kernel is a key ingredient in determining the type of spatial patterns that can be formed \cite{Lopez2004,Silvano2024}.
+In the simulations, we used two different types of competition kernels.
+The first type is a Gaussian kernel with zero mean and standard deviation $r_c$.
+The second is a top-hat competition kernel

 In both cases, $r_c$ defines the characteristic spatial scale of the competition.
-We performed all IBM simulations in a square domain of lateral length $L=20$, using periodic boundary conditions and demographic rates $d/b=0.1$, with $b=3.05$ and $g=1$.